Brick Court Chambers

 • Professional negligence M

-• ENRC v Dechert & the SFO – acting for Dechert LLP in a professional negligence claim brought by ENRC and arising out of a white-collar crime investigation into allegations fraud, bribery and corruption in ENRC’s operations in Africa and Kazakhstan.
+• ENRC v Dechert & the SFO – acting for Dechert in a professional negligence claim brought by ENRC arising out of a white-collar crime investigation into allegations fraud, bribery and corruption in ENRC’s operations in Africa and Kazakhstan.

 • FRC v PwC (RSM Tenon Plc) – acting for PwC in its defence of FRC proceedings relating to the auditing of RSM Tenon Plc, a LSE-listed professional services firm which, prior to entering administration, had been the seventh largest accountancy firm in the UK.